geekix/puppet-centreon_register/README.md

 This module deploy a bash script into /tmp by default, and install curl if not present.
 This script use curl in order to modify centreon server configuration.

+The host need access to the Centreon server via http or https.

 ### Beginning with centreon_register